guevaran/vscode-auto-open-files/README.md

 - `triggerPattern`: Regular expression pattern with capture groups to match the opened file
 - `openPattern`: Pattern for the file to open, using `$1`, `$2`, etc. to reference capture groups
-- `viewColumn`: Where to open the related file ("beside", "active", or "below")
+- `viewColumn`: Where to open the related file:
+  - `"beside"`: Opens to the side (typically to the right)
+  - `"beside-left"`: Forces opening to the left of the current editor
+  - `"beside-right"`: Forces opening to the right of the current editor
+  - `"active"`: Opens in the current editor group

 ## Examples